kotritrona/osumapper/README.md

 - stage5 (completed)
 - stage6 (completed)
 - stage7 (completed)
-- stage8 37%
+- stage8 (?)
-- description 0%
+- description 15%
-- more testing 15%
+- more testing 30%
 - tensorflow.js 0%
 - code comments -550%
 - create a map and rank it -99,999,999%

 TODO:

-- stream regulation
+- stream regulation (done)
 - slider shape classification
 - spinner classification (kind of think this is impossible...)